-Depot medroxyprogesterone is a lab-made hormone similar to the female hormone progesterone.
+Depot medroxyprogesterone acetate is a lab-made hormone.
+This medication is similar to the female hormone progesterone.
+There is a MotherToBaby fact sheet on progesterone, available at https://mothertobaby.org/fact-sheets/progesterone/pdf/.
 Depot medroxyprogesterone is sold under the brand name Depo Provera®.

-Depot medroxyprogesterone injection is effective for preventing pregnancy for approximately 90 days but may be found in the bloodstream longer.
+The depot medroxyprogesterone acetate shot is used to prevent pregnancy (as birth control).
+The shot works for approximately 90 days but the medication may be found in the bloodstream longer.
 It is recommended that women receive a shot every 90 days to prevent pregnancy.
-Depot medroxyprogesterone is not the same as oral birth control pills, which contain other hormones.
+Depot medroxyprogesterone acetate is not the same as oral birth control pills, which contain other hormones.

-Depot medroxyprogesterone can also be used to treat menstrual disorders and, at high doses, can be used to treat certain types of cancer.
-This fact sheet is written specifically for the contraceptive depot medroxyprogesterone injection.
+Depot medroxyprogesterone acetate can also be used to treat menstrual disorders and, at high doses, can be used to treat certain types of cancer.
+This fact sheet is written specifically for the contraceptive depot medroxyprogesterone acetate shot.

-I am using depot medroxyprogesterone as birth control, but I would like to try to get pregnant.
+I am using the depot medroxyprogesterone acetate shot as birth control.
+I would like to try to get pregnant.
 How long does the drug stay in my body?

-Are there any effects if I use depot medroxyprogesterone while breastfeeding?
+Are there any effects if I use depot medroxyprogesterone acetate while breastfeeding?

-In women using depot medroxyprogesterone during breastfeeding, the amount of hormone found in the breast milk is very small.
+In women using depot medroxyprogesterone acetate during breastfeeding, the amount of hormone found in the breast milk is very small.
 Many studies have shown that the hormone in breast milk appears to have no effect on the baby’s long term growth and development.
-If a woman is going to use depot medroxyprogesterone, the World Health Organization and the product label recommend waiting 6 weeks after the baby’s birth before starting.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+If a woman is going to use depot medroxyprogesterone acetate, the World Health Organization and the product label recommend waiting 6 weeks after the baby’s birth before starting.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.